DCFApixels/DragonECS/README.md

 var e = _world.NewEntity();
 _world.DelEntity(e);
 ```
-> **NOTICE:** It's necessary to call EcsWorld.Destroy() on the world instance when it's no longer needed, otherwise it will remain in memory.
+> **NOTICE:** Call `EcsWorld.Destroy()` on the world instance when it is no longer needed to release resources.
+Otherwise it will remain in memory.

 ### World Configuration
-To initialize the world with a required size upfront and reduce warm-up time, you can pass an `EcsWorldConfig` instance to the constructor.
+To initialize the world with a required size upfront and reduce warm-up time, pass an `EcsWorldConfig` instance to the constructor.

 ``` c#
 EcsWorldConfig config = new EcsWorldConfig(